 What Can You Do When You Have Problems?

-We first recommend in all cases you contact your electricity retailer.
+Contact The Electricity Retailer : First recommendation in all cases is you contact your electricity retailer.
 You may need to speak to your electricity distributor for further clarification, if you have questions more focused on the hardware installed at your premises.
-Though distributors do not tend to operate client based customer service desks.
+Though distributors do not tend to operate client based customer service centres.

 "Taking your concern to a higher level.
-If you're not happy at any stage with the way we are investigating your concern, you may have your complaint handled at a higher level by the relevant manager.
+If you are not happy at any stage with the way we are investigating your concern, you may have your complaint handled at a higher level by the relevant manager.
 You may request this at any time by calling or writing to us."

 Information Needed When Compiling A Complaint

-Make sure you keep detailed records of anyone you have contacted and any discussion.
+Keep Detailed Records During The Investigation : Anyone you contact for discussion.
 All electricity bills, letters and emails could be vital evidence to your claim.

 Let Us Represent You?